Otto-G/education-python/PythonForEverybody/README.md

 The `print()` statements have been removed and since there isn't a desire to print out the loop number, enumerate has also been removed.

+#### 5.7 Debugging

+As you start writing larger and larger programs, there is probably going to be a need to spend more time debugging.
+More code means that there are more chances for an error to pop up.
+One way of debugging instead of going line by line which can become excessive is to start in the middle.
+This way you can know if there is an error in the first half or the second half of your program.
+This process can be repeated until you are able to narrow down the cause of the error.
+In theory, this would reduce a maximum 100 step process into a maximum 6 step proces.

+It isn't always clear where the middle point is or even if it's possible to check there, but this gives a process that is better than going line by line.

+#### 5.8 Glossary

+- **accumulator** A variable used in a loop to add up or accumulate a result.
+- **counter** A variable used in a loop to count the number of times something hap- pened.
+We initialize a counter to zero and then increment the counter each time we want to “count” something.
+- **decrement** An update that decreases the value of a variable.
+- **initialize** An assignment that gives an initial value to a variable that will be updated.
+- **increment** An update that increases the value of a variable (often by one).
+- **infinite loop** A loop in which the terminating condition is never satisfied or for which there is no terminating condition.
+- **iteration** Repeated execution of a set of statements using either a function that calls itself or a loop.